losrobbos/api-connect-guide/README.md

     headers: { 'Content-Type': 'application/json' },
     body: JSON.stringify( msgNew )
   })
-  .then(res => res.json())
+  // once we get a response from API => parse the JSON content out of it using the json() parser function .then(res => res.json())
-  .then(messageCreatedApi => {
+  // once the data from API is parsed => pass it into next then handler (=> data is inside variable "messageCreatedApi") .then(messageCreatedApi => {
     console.log(messageCreatedApi) // log the returned data